-Employees of CMC who are not students (generally "Faculty and Staff") are expected to abide by the rules of conduct presented in the Staff Handbook and Faculty Handbook.
+Employees of CMC who are not students (generally "Faculty and Staff") are expected to abide by the rules of conduct presented in the Staff Handbook24 and Faculty Handbook25.
 From the CMC Staff Handbook:

 CMC expects that all Employees will perform to the best of their abilities at all times.
 There will be occasions, however, where Employees perform at unsatisfactory levels, violate policies, or commit acts that are inappropriate.
 As previously noted, employment may be terminated at will by the Employee or CMC at any time with or without cause and without following any system of discipline or warnings.
-Nevertheless, CMC may choose to exercise its discretion to utilize forms of discipline that are less severe than termination in certain cases.
+Nevertheless, CMC may choose to exercise its discretion to utilize forms of discipline that are less severe than termination in https://catalog.claremontmckenna.edu/content.php?catoid=22&navoid=2448 certain cases.
 Examples of such less severe forms of discipline include verbal warnings, written warnings, probationary action and demotion.